libgy8zli/linux-knowldge/linux-sysadmin.md

 ### LVM (Logical Volume Manager)

-- #### Allows the creation of "groups' of disks or partitions that can be assembled into a single (or multiple) filesystems:
+ #### Allows the creation of "groups' of disks or partitions that can be assembled into a single (or multiple) filesystems:
   - Can be used for nearly any mount point Except /boot
   - Flexibility -allows for resizing of volumes
   - Snapshots - allows for "point in time" copies of your logical volume
- - #### Sampling of LVM Commands:
+ #### Sampling of LVM Commands:
   - pvs: lists out the physical volumes in an LVM group
   - vgs: lists out volume groups within an LVM group
   - lvs: lists out the logical voumes within an LVM group

 ### Differences between MBR and GPT

+ #### MBR (Master Boot Record):
+  - Traditionlly supported only 26 total partitions (4 Partitions, with one partition extended to 23 partitions)
+  - Partition size limited to 2TB
-####
+ #### GBT (GUID Partition Table):
+  - Supports 128 partitions
+  - Partition size up in the ZB (zettabyte) range
+  - Needs UEFI (Unified Extensible Firmware interface) to boot:
+    - Replacement for traditional BIOS, can act in legacy BIOS mode
+    - Requires a 64bit operating sytem
+    - Prevents unauthorized operating systems from booting on the system